SEkINVR/ComfyUI-SaveAs/README.md

-# ComfyUI Save Multi-Format Image Node
+# ComfyUI Save Multi-Format Node

 This custom node for ComfyUI allows you to save images in multiple formats, including PNG, JPG, WebP, and ICO.